Perhaps no stretch of Tacoma better shows off the city’s revitalization than Ruston Way, the city’s beloved walkway along Commencement Bay.

 If you go ... route tips

 North-to-south route: We described a north-to-south walk along Ruston Way, but you can start at any point you wish.
-We chose to begin at the north end because we think children will be most interested in the playground and sprayground by the Point Ruston complex, and there is plentiful public parking there.
+We chose to begin at the north end because kids are likely to be most interested in the playground and sprayground by the Point Ruston complex, and there is plentiful public parking there.

 South-to-north route: If you’d prefer to start at the south end, there is some parking across from Jack Hyde park, and there is also parking in the middle of the walk near Marine Park and the Les Davis Pier.
 Note: On sunny weekends, Ruston Way is hopping with people and parking can be tight.